seankross/the-unix-workbench/docs/03-Command-Line-Basics.md

 of the command.
 Arguments can be names of files, raw data, or other options that the command requires.
 A simple command that has an argument is `echo`.
 The `echo` command prints a phrase to the console.
-Enter `echo "Hello World!"` into the command line so see what happens:
+Enter `echo "Hello World!"` into the command line to see what happens:

 ```bash